kubedb/docs/docs/guides/singlestore/configuration/config-file/index.md

 # Using Custom Configuration File

 KubeDB supports providing custom configuration for SingleStore.
-This tutorial will show you how to use KubeDB to run a MySQL database with custom configuration.
+This tutorial will show you how to use KubeDB to run a SingleStore database with custom configuration.

 ## Before You Begin